jimwatt/P4-advancedlanelines/writeup.md

 ### Goal:

 Given a video stream containing images of the road ahead, use the painted lane markings in the image to detect and annotate the lane ahead.
-Also, determine the geometry of the lane including radii of curvature and position of the vehicle in the lane.
+Also, determine the geometry of the lane including radii of curvature and the position of the vehicle in the lane.

 Example of the final output is shown here: